thephiltacular/open_trading_algo/README.md

 ## Automated Local Database Setup

-TradingViewAlgoDev uses a persistent, efficient SQLite database to cache and store all financial data locally.
+open_trading_algo uses a persistent, efficient SQLite database to cache and store all financial data locally.
 This ensures:
 - Minimal requests to external APIs (prevents throttling)
 - Fast repeated access to historical and live data
 - Data is retained even if the host is shut down